 • This is the risk that the Group will have inadequate access to capital to meet its needs and its ability to continue as a going concern.
 The gearing level together with the relative cost of debt and equity forms part of the strategic review and is a key part of any investment decision contemplated.
-The Board also reviews forecasts and cash flow projections at each meeting and directors also sign a solvency certificate at the time of each distribution declaration.
-This risk is more fully dealt with in notes 30.1 and 30.2 to the annual financial statements.
+The Board reviews forecasts and cash flow projections and the directors sign a solvency certificate at the time of each distribution declaration.
+This risk is more fully dealt with in notes 29.1 and 29.2 in the annual financial statements.